alexmoschos/BitcoinP2P/README.md

 # BitcoinP2P

-This project started as an assignment from the IOHK "haskell and cryptocyrrencies"
+This project started as an assignment from the IOHK "Haskell and Cryptocyrrencies"

-summer course held in Athens July-Setpember 2017.
+summer course held in Athens July-September 2017.

 We would in particular like to thank our instructors: